 Team Lead of the MAN ES

-MAN ES is planning to upgrade to Creo 7 in 2021, to keep refining their processes and continue to help them leverage CAD data more efficiently for producing the first machine part.
+MAN ES continues to refine their processes and leverage CAD data more efficiently for producing the first machine part.
 Moving forward, they are also interested in establishing new KPIs that allow them to look at the entire process more holistically.
 As their digital journey progresses, MAN ES will look to PTC and Creo to help make their manufacturing processes increasingly more efficient.